WakiMak/trentent.github.io-forked/_posts/2011-08-26-issue-with-wsh-scripting-filesystemobject-800a01ad.md

   - procmon
   - scripting
 ---
 I recently had a Windows 2008 Server that was unable to execute a VBS script that works with other servers and other combinations of desktops.
-I decided to break out Process Monitor and try and see if I can figure out what&#8217;s going on&#8230;
+I decided to break out Process Monitor and try and see if I can figure out what's going on...

 To simplify this process, I found this vbs script that trys to utilize the Scripting.FileSystemObject in a script: